 - Do not use hashtags: Even for a celebrity or anyone that you did not know personally, a hashtag feels like a poor attempt to trend on the back on someone’s loss.
 It doesn’t feel empathetic.
 Retire all the #RIPs at once.

 - Be thoughtful: No one deserves to hear a sly comment, a complaint or anything negative when they’re going through a tough time.
-If you’re feelings are not positive, maintain a dignified silence.
+If your feelings are not positive, maintain a dignified silence.
 Why make someone else feel worse?

 What are some of the ways you’ve found the communication from acquaintances and friends helpful?
 Please do share your experiences.